Dating Bipolar: Don’t Ask Me No Questions, I’ll Tell You No Lies – Part 1

 My hand hovered over the keyboard.
 Click.
 I’d just joined Match.com.
 I certainly hadn’t planned it an hour ago.
 It just happened.

 “You are going to end up old and alone!”

 Yes.
 Yes, I know.
 I’ve been told that by everyone I’ve ever dated as I walked out the door.

-I decided to date after a long, roller coaster marriage that was in a freeze with a separation.
+I decided to date after a long, roller coaster marriage that was in a one year freeze with a separation before permanently ending.
 I thought I owed it to myself to try it out.
 In my lifetime I’ve never had a relationship while stabilized.
 I’ve never dated as diagnosed.

 Actually, I’ve never dated.